-(k) "Legal services" denotes services (other than professional fiduciary services) rendered by a lawyer in a clientlawyer relationship.
+(k) "Legal services" denotes services rendered by a lawyer in a client-lawyer relationship.

 (I) "Professional fiduciary services" denotes compensated services (other than legal services) rendered by a lawyer as a trustee, guardian, personal representative of an estate, attorney-in-fact, or escrow agent, or in any other fiduciary role customary to the practice of law.